When you get asked what you do for a living, do you answer with an elevator pitch?

-A new workers’ compensation claim hits your inbox.
+A new workers’ compensation claim hits your inbox, littered with red flags.
 But your spidey- sense kicks in.
 Why?

 You ask yourself, “Is it fraud?!?”